Flex System Enterprise ChassisProduct Guide

 Related product families

 Product families related to this document are the following:

 Lenovo and the Lenovo logo are trademarks or registered trademarks of Lenovo in the United States, other countries, or both.
 A current list of Lenovo trademarks is available on the Web at https://www.lenovo.com/us/en/legal/copytrade/.

 The following terms are trademarks of Lenovo in the United States, other countries, or both:

 The following terms are trademarks of other companies:

 Linux® is a trademark of Linus Torvalds in the United States, other countries, or both.

-Microsoft® and Windows® are trademarks of Microsoft Corporation in the United States, other countries, or both.
+Microsoft® is a trademark of Microsoft Corporation in the United States, other countries, or both.

 Other company, product, or service names may be trademarks or service marks of others.